Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 - **Automatic Retention Label Application**: Configures automation to apply retention labels to content based on predefined criteria, streamlining data governance processes.

 ## Part 1: Design a solution

-In this task you will design a concept to address the issues Contoso Ltd. is facing.

 ### Design Approach